Home / San Bernardino County / Chino Hills

 Frass / Droppings

-Small hexagonal pellets that resemble sawdust or coffee grounds appearing below eaves, window frames, or baseboards.
-This is drywood termite waste and a definitive sign of active infestation.
+Small hexagonal pellets resembling sawdust below eaves, window frames, or baseboards — drywood termite waste and a definitive sign of active infestation.
+In Chino Hills's master-planned hillside single-family homes and condos, 1990s–2010s construction, this is one of the clearest visual indicators a colony is active inside the structure.

 Hollow-Sounding Wood

-Tapping on structural wood that sounds hollow or papery indicates termites have consumed the interior while leaving a thin outer shell.
-Common in attic beams, window sills, and floor joists.
+Structural wood that sounds hollow or papery when tapped — termites have consumed the interior while leaving a thin shell.
+In Chino Hills, where typical homes are 20–35 years old, this test is a critical part of any thorough inspection — especially in attic beams, window sills, and floor joists.

-Winged termites (alates) emerging from walls or flying near windows are a strong sign a mature colony is nearby.
-They shed their wings quickly — discarded wings on windowsills are a common clue.
+Winged termites emerging from walls or near windows indicate a mature colony nearby.
+In Chino Hills, swarming typically peaks in April — shed wings on windowsills are a common early warning.

 Termite Treatments Available in Chino Hills